 If you’re thinking about planting okra, remember that it’s a warm season crop.
 Growing okra requires a lot of sunshine, so find a place in your garden that doesn’t get much shade.
 Also, when planting okra, be sure there is good drainage in your garden.

 When you prepare your garden area for planting okra, add 2 to 3 pounds of fertilizer for every 100 square feet of garden space.
-Work the fertilizer into the ground about 3 to 5 inches deep.
+Work the fertilizer into the ground about 3 to 5 inches (7.6 to 13 cm.) deep.
 This will allow your growing okra the most chance at absorbing nutrients.

 The best time when to plant okra is about two to three weeks after the chance of frost has passed.
-Planting okra should be 1 to 2 inches apart in a row.
+Okra should be planted about 1 to 2 inches (2.5 to 5 cm.) apart in a row.

-When planting okra, water the plants every seven to 10 days.
+Water the plants every 7 to 10 days.
 The plants can handle dry conditions, but regular water is definitely beneficial.
 Carefully remove grass and weeds around your growing okra plants.

 When growing okra, pods will be ready for harvest at about two months from planting.
 After harvesting okra, store the pods in the refrigerator for later use, or you can blanch and freeze them for stews and soups.